ALPHANSO: Open-Source Modeling of ($\alpha$,n) Neutron Source Terms: Introduction

 Despite its widespread use, SOURCES-4C suffers from significant limitations.
 It relies on obsolete nuclear data \cite{osti_1771892}.
 Its ($\alpha$,n) cross section libraries have not been updated since the mid-1980s.
 In addition, SOURCES data files do not conform to modern formats such as Generalized Nuclear Data Structure (GNDS) \cite{osti_23178677}, making updates difficult.
 As a result, improvements in evaluated nuclear data libraries cannot be easily incorporated.
 The code itself is also antiquated, being written in FORTRAN 77 in the early 1980s, and it has not been consistently maintained or validated since 2002.

-Another limitation of SOURCES-4C is that it is unable to produce source terms from many target nuclides, including \textsuperscript{6}Li, \textsuperscript{14}N, \textsuperscript{21}Ne, \textsuperscript{22}Ne, \textsuperscript{33}S, \textsuperscript{34}S, \textsuperscript{35}Cl, and \textsuperscript{41}K \cite{nelson_current_2024}.
-Furthermore, SOURCES-4C is limited to $\alpha$-particle energies below 6.5 MeV.
-For the principal application of SOURCES-4C, the developers were primarily interested in ($\alpha$,n) decay for actinides (mainly Am, Cm, Pu, U, Cf, and Bk), which have maximum $\alpha$-particle energies mostly below 6.1 MeV, so the imposed 6.5 MeV limit was reasonable.
+SOURCES-4C is limited to $\alpha$-particle energies below 6.5 MeV.
+For the principal application of SOURCES-4C, the developers were primarily interested in ($\alpha$,n) reactions induced by actinide decay (mainly Am, Cm, Pu, U, Cf, and Bk), which have maximum $\alpha$-particle energies mostly below 6.1 MeV, so the imposed 6.5 MeV limit was reasonable for that scope.
 However, this excludes high-energy $\alpha$-particle emission energies from 21 nuclides in natural decay chains, which are critical for low-background studies and strongly impact dark matter experiments \cite{mei_evaluation_2009}.
 These shortcomings motivate the need for a modern ($\alpha$,n) source term calculator with updated data and flexible architecture.

 Several previous efforts have attempted to overcome these limitations.
-NeuCBOT \cite{westerdale_radiogenic_2017} is a modern code written in Python in 2017.
-However, since it uses exclusively ($\alpha$,n) cross sections based on TALYS, it has low accuracy for some of the most important target materials \cite{mendoza_neutron_2020}.
+NeuCBOT \cite{westerdale_radiogenic_2017} is a code written in Python in 2017.
+However, since it uses exclusively ($\alpha$,n) cross sections based on TALYS, it has lower accuracy than codes using evaluated libraries for some important target materials \cite{mendoza_neutron_2020}.
+We note that NeuCBOT is integrating JENDL support, but as this is not yet a released feature, we do not consider it here.
+Beyond the cross-section data, NeuCBOT has several additional limitations relative to ALPHANSO: it was originally written for Python~2.6 and is not designed to be imported as a Python library; it supports only the thick-target beam geometry (no interface or sandwich calculations); its decay-chain handling requires manually curated chain files rather than automatic computation of the $\alpha$ spectrum from an isotope inventory; and its cross-section data are stored in flat text files with no support for GNDS-formatted evaluated libraries.
 NEDIS \cite{vlaskin_neutron_2015} is a Russian code that supports $\alpha$-particles energies up to 9 MeV and has good accuracy.
 Unfortunately, this program is not publicly available outside of Russia.
+Other codes such as SaG4n \cite{mendoza_neutron_2020} use a biasing technique to increase the speed of Monte-Carlo methods (SaG4n in particular is based on Geant4), but are still significantly slower than ALPHANSO or other deterministic methods.\footnote{We find a $\sim$400$\times$ speedup between ALPHANSO and SaG4n.}